nhsengland/it-standards/CODE_OF_CONDUCT.md

-# NHS England & NHS Improvement GitHub code of conduct
+# NHS England GitHub code of conduct

 ## Our pledge